-In addition, our facilities, on average, have experienced declines, in some cases that are material, in occupancy levels as a result of the pandemic.
+Our facilities, on average, experienced declines, in some cases that are material, in occupancy levels as a result of the pandemic.
 Occupancy in our facilities has generally improved on average since early 2021, with a slight reduction in growth in late 2021 and early 2022 due to the impact of new variants; however, average occupancy has not returned to pre-pandemic levels.
 It remains unclear when and the extent to which demand and occupancy levels will return to pre-COVID-19 levels.
 We believe these challenges to occupancy recovery may be in part due to staffing shortages, which in some cases have required operators to limit admissions, as well as COVID-19 related fatalities at the facilities, the delay of SNF placement and/or utilization of alternative care settings for those with lower level of care needs, the suspension and/or postponement of elective hospital procedures, fewer discharges from hospitals to SNFs and higher hospital readmittances from SNFs.

 While substantial government support, primarily through the federal CARES Act in the U.S. and distribution of PPE, vaccines and testing equipment by federal and state governments, was allocated to SNFs and to a lesser extent to ALFs in 2020, federal relief efforts were limited in 2021 as have been relief efforts in certain states.
 We believe further government support will be needed to continue to offset these impacts, which may take the form of stimulus or reimbursement rate adjustments to reflect sustained cost changes experienced by operators.
 It is unclear whether and to what extent such government support will continue to be sufficient and timely to offset these impacts.
 In particular, while \$25.5 billion in federal funding for healthcare providers impacted by COVID-19 was announced in September 2021 with distributions beginning in late 2021, it remains unclear the extent to which these funds or remaining unallocated funds under the Public Health and Social Services Emergency Fund ("Provider Relief Fund") will be distributed to our operators in any meaningful way, whether additional funds will be added to the Provider Relief Fund or otherwise allocated to healthcare operators or our operators, or whether additional Medicaid funds under the American Rescue Plan Act of 2021 (the "American Rescue Plan Act") or other Medicare or Medicaid reimbursement rates changes in the U.S. will ultimately support reimbursement to our operators.
+While certain states have provided pandemic-related relief measures and/or reimbursement increases, there remains uncertainty as to how widespread these measures will continue to be and to what extent they may be distributed to and benefit our operators, especially when the federally declared public health emergency expires or previously released federal funds to states have been fully utilized.
+Likewise, while certain states may in the course of routine rate-setting of Medicaid rates address inflationary factors and other expense-related items, there can be no assurance that these changes will be sufficient to offset existing increased inflation and expenses.
+See the "Government Regulation and Reimbursement" section below for additional information.
 Further, to the extent the cost and occupancy impacts on our operators continue or accelerate and are not offset by continued government relief that is sufficient and timely, we anticipate that the operating results of additional operators may be materially and adversely affected, some may be unwilling or unable to pay their contractual obligations to us in full or on a timely basis and we may be unable to restructure such obligations on terms as favorable to us as those currently in place.